egis/coding-challenge/README.md

 Prototype **one** of the following projects:

 1. Departure Times
-2. Tic Tac To
-3. Email Service
+1. Email Service
-4. Food Trucks
+1. Food Trucks

 The UX/UI is totally up to you.
 If you like, get creative and add additional features a user might find useful!